-1. Lorem
+- 1. Lorem

-i.
+- i.
 Ipsum

-a) Dolor
+- a.
+Dolor

-The current implementation supports up to six indentation levels.

 On each level, the indentation is defined by the lists.enumerate.leftmargin setting (defaults to 2em).
 Note, again, that if your document has a paragraph indent enabled at this point, it is also added to the first list level.